ShahedSabab/Web-Dashboard/README.md

 • This project is generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7. <br>
 • For developing the visualizations PSD Grain Data_small.xlsx has been used. <br>
 • For keeping the project simple, only "Wheat" from coutry "Canada" have been used for the calculations of the timeseries, barplot and crosstab. <br>
 • The calculations have been made using Tableau.
-To see more details, please check Canadian_Wheat.twb file. <br>
+To see more details, please open Canadian_Wheat.twb file with Tableau Desktop. <br>

 # Desktop UI
 <img src="Web_UI.gif" width="100%">